kitspace/kicad_footprints/README.md

     git clone https://github.com/kasbah/kicad_footprints
     cd kicad_footprints && ./init.sh

-This downloads all the libraries asyncronously but it can still take a while.
+This downloads all the libraries asynchronously but it can still take a while.
 If you want to update all libraries to their latest versions do:

     ./update.sh